vedph/gve-doc/export/export-tei-replay.md

 ### 1. Operations

-We just start with the GVE model recipe, i.e. the base text and its operations.
+We start with the GVE model recipe, i.e. the base text and its operations.
+That's our model, the _snapshot_.
 This time, we use them to directly generate a tree structure for each staged version:

 - build a linear tree from base text (v0) having a blank root node.
 - for each operation: